-Have you considered, for example, what a d/Deaf person or someone with hearing loss must go through when they want to make an appointment with your practice or clinic?
+Have you considered, for example, what a deaf person must go through when they want to make an appointment with your practice or clinic?
 Have you made the reasonable adjustments necessary for them to be able to easily do so?
 Do you have the facilities for them to text you, or to book an appointment online?
 Have you made arrangements for a BSL interpreter to be available, either virtually or in person, to assist them at their appointment?
 All these adjustments would be considered reasonable if you were ever forced to defend your service provision in a legal challenge.